joecole889/spam-filter/README.md

 More generally, the program demonstrates correct use of learning curves to optimize the training of the SVM using cross-validation data.

-Upcoming improvements include completion of the GUI interface and better documentation!
+Upcoming improvements include completion of the GUI interface!

+Better documentation is started and under development.
+See the index.rst file to start.